SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: SVD-LLM

 \section{SVD-LLM}

 \cref{fig:framework} provides an overview of \sysname.
 At a high level, \sysname is a SVD-based post-training LLM compression method.
-Specifically, following the standard procedure of post-training LLM compression methods~\citep{DBLP:conf/icml/FrantarA23,DBLP:journals/corr/abs-2312-05821,DBLP:conf/icml/XiaoLSWDH23}, \sysname uses a random set of sentences as calibration data to generate activation for truncation-aware data whitening and layer-wise closed-form update for model compression. \sysname whitens the activation through Cholesky decomposition, and performs SVD to truncate the weight matrices to compress the LLM.
-Under high model compression ratios, \sysname performs a layer-wise closed-form update to progressively update the remaining weights layer by layer after compression.
-In the following, we describe both truncation-aware data whitening and layer-wise closed-form update in detail.
-The pseudocode is provided in~\cref{appendix:pseudocode}.
+Specifically, following the standard procedure of post-training LLM compression methods~\citep{DBLP:conf/icml/FrantarA23,DBLP:journals/corr/abs-2312-05821,DBLP:conf/icml/XiaoLSWDH23}, \sysname uses a random set of sentences as calibration data to generate activation for truncation-aware data whitening.
+Given the generated activation, \sysname derives the whitening matrix $S$ through Cholesky decomposition, and then performs SVD to truncate the multiplication of weight matrices $W$ and whitening matrix $S$ to compress the LLM.
+After truncation, \sysname updates the remaining model parameters with sequential low-rank approximation to recover accuracy.
+In the following, we describe both truncation-aware data whitening and parameter update with sequential low-rank approximation in detail.
+The pseudocode of \sysname is provided in~\cref{appendix:pseudocode}.